-Hi there! 👋 I’m Megan Lee.
-I am an experienced editor, international educator, travel writer, and content marketer skilled in all things #socialmedia, external team management, fostering community, and revamping and implementing effective email marketing strategies.
+Hi there! ?
+I’m Megan Lee.
+I am an experienced editor, writer, SEO and content marketer skilled in on-page optimization tactics, content management, virtual team management, fostering community, building systems to scale quickly and revamping inbound marketing strategies.

-I have worked in international education in a variety of roles for the past five years, with all of my job titles falling under one overarching goal: learn how to better serve students as they pursue their best life — whether that’s travel in foreign countries, landing their dream internship or making a smart money choice.
+I have worked in international education, travel and online businesses in a variety of roles for over 10 years, with all of my job titles falling under one overarching pursuit: Learn how to better serve individuals as they pursue their best life — whether that’s travel in foreign countries, landing their dream internship or making a smart money choice.

-Now the Director of GoAbroad.com, I am combining my skills of writing and project management with my love for experiential education.
-Tackling the non-commercial side of the business allows me to think creatively about resources that are needed by future travelers—and I’m happy to share our content viewership increased over 1000% in just three years under my wing.
+I was formerly the Content Director of GoAbroad.com, where I combined my skills of writing, SEO, and project management with my love for experiential education.
+Tackling the non-commercial side of the business allowed me to think creatively about what resources are needed by future travelers—and I’m happy to share our content viewership increased over 1000% in just three years under my wing.
 I also recently completed a certificate in Student Affairs & Higher Education at Colorado State University (Go Rams!) to increase my knowledge of the inner-workings of college campuses and students.

 It is my chief belief that traveling has the potential to unleash positive impacts on the world at large.
 However, traveling alone doesn’t do the trick.
 It takes conscious, concerted effort, sensitivity, and curiosity.
 Interacting in a foreign culture alongside strangers diminishes the “us” vs. “them” mentality and allows for more collaborative, collective thinking and joint visions for the future.
 It’s this mindset that I advocate for and humbly hope underscores all of my writing.